GasFurr/ARCHI/README.md

 -----

 > **⚠️ Live Fast, Crash Harder.**
-> ArchiOS is for those who embrace exploration and aren't afraid of a bit of instability—the kind of adventurous user who sees `rm -rf /` as a fun starting point.
+> ArchiOS is for those who embrace exploration and aren't afraid of a bit of instability - the kind of adventurous user who sees `rm -rf /` as a fun starting point.
 ArchiOS is a desktop-pure, 2015+ baseline operating system.
 It is not for servers, it is not for phones, and it is not for the faint of heart.
 It is a hobby for those who want to reclaim the act of **Computing**

 ---